 In June, 2012, four of Iowa’s premier health care organizations announced the creation of a health care alliance in Iowa and contiguous areas.
-The new alliance, known as the University of Iowa Health Alliance (UIHA), includes over 50 hospitals and more than 160 clinics.
+The new alliance, known as the University of Iowa Health Alliance (UIHA), today includes 58 hospitals and 175 clinics following the addition of Wheaton Franciscan Healthcare-Iowa in April, 2014.
 The members of the alliance will work together to advance the high quality of health care services, to improve the health status of patients and communities, and to achieve efficiencies that will help member organizations reduce the rising cost of care for their patients.

 - Mercy Health Network (MHN), a statewide system comprised of 11 owned and 27 contract-affiliated hospitals, and 142 physician clinics with 625 physicians.
 MHN is based in Des Moines and includes the Mercy Medical Centers in Des Moines, Sioux City, Mason City, Dubuque and Clinton.
 It also includes owned community hospitals in Centerville, Dyersville, New Hampton, Primghar, West Des Moines and Oakland, Nebraska.

 - Genesis Health System (GHS), a system of four owned medical centers in Davenport, DeWitt and Silvis, Ill., two affiliated hospitals and numerous outpatient centers including urgent care clinics and ambulatory surgery centers.
 Genesis Health Group has more than 160 physicians.
 Genesis is based in Davenport and serves a 10-county region of Eastern Iowa and Western Illinois.